 - University of Sussex

 Most costs are covered by the Summer Institutes program.
-They include round-trip airfare, tuition and fees at the host university, accommodation and meals and a small daily allowance.
+They include round-trip airfare, tuition and fees at the host university, accommodation and meals.

 Application process: online

 - Self-assessment: Assessing Yourself by Threes